prajwal-28/context-aware-research-assistant/README.md

 - Ensure PDFs are not password-protected
 - Check file size limits (default: 200MB per file)
 - Verify PyMuPDF is installed correctly

+## Future Improvements

+- **Entity Extraction**: Currently uses LLM-based extraction; could be enhanced with specialized NER models
+- **Graph Schema**: Fixed entity types (Policy, Section, Topic, Concept); could be made more flexible
+- **Scalability**: ChromaDB is suitable for small-to-medium datasets; could scale to distributed vector DBs (Pinecone, Weaviate)
+- **Caching**: No query result caching; could add Redis for performance
+- **UI**: Basic Streamlit UI; could be enhanced with React/Next.js for better UX
+- **Error Handling**: Basic error handling; could add retry logic and better user feedback

+## Why This Project Matters

+This project demonstrates several important concepts in modern AI system design:

+- **Beyond Basic RAG**: Shows how GraphRAG extends traditional RAG by adding relationship-aware retrieval
+- **Graph Data Modeling**: Illustrates how to model document knowledge as a graph (entities, relationships, properties)
+- **Hybrid Retrieval**: Demonstrates combining vector search (semantic) with graph traversal (relational) for comprehensive context
+- **Production-Ready Architecture**: Clean separation of concerns, environment-based configuration, and deployment considerations
+- **Real-World Considerations**: Handles PDF parsing, entity extraction, metadata management, and source attribution

+This is not just a demo—it's a complete, working system that could be extended for production use with proper infrastructure and scaling considerations.